brsrkrx/RTMP-Multistream-Dashboard/README.md

 **"Stat unavailable"**
 The API cannot reach `http://localhost/stat`.
 Make sure you have added the `/stat` location block to your nginx config with `server_name localhost;` and reloaded nginx.
 Confirm it works with `curl http://localhost/stat`.

+**`nginx: [emerg] unknown directive "rtmp_stat"` after install** The RTMP module is not being loaded by nginx.
+This can happen if you are using a generic or non-Ubuntu nginx.conf that does not include `/etc/nginx/modules-enabled/*.conf`.
+The installer detects this and adds a `load_module modules/ngx_rtmp_module.so;` line directly to nginx.conf.
+If you replaced nginx.conf after running the installer, re-run the installer or add the line manually at the very top of your nginx.conf.

 **Toggle switches revert after clicking**
 This usually means the API returned an error.
 Check the **Activity Log** in the dashboard sidebar for the error message.